brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Casino Royale**

+Rewatching this in preparation for the eventual release of the final Daniel Craig bond film.
+It holds pretty well, save for the hilariously old-looking Sony phones and bootcut khakis.
+I’d forgotten Mads Mikkelsen was in this.

 **Contagion**

 I saw this in the theater when it first came out, but I haven’t seen it since then.
 This felt like a timely movie considering our current circumstances.
 I forgot Jude Law plays a weird crank reporter.